CopterExpress/clover/docs/en/gloss.md

 ## PX4

 A popular open source flight controller software that works with the Pixhawk series of flight controllers, Pixracer, and others.
-PX4 is recommended to be used with Clever.
+PX4 is recommended to be used with Clover.

 ## Raspberry Pi

-[A popular single-board computer](raspberry.md) that is used in the Clever kit.
+[A popular single-board computer](raspberry.md) that is used in the Clover kit.

 ## SD card image

 A complete digital copy of SD card contents stored in a single file.
 This file may be written to an SD card using special software like Etcher.
 A Raspberry Pi's SD card is the only long-term memory of the single-board computer.

-The Clever kit includes a [recommended SD card image](image.md)
+The Clover kit includes a [recommended SD card image](image.md)

 ## APM / ArduPilot